IgorAcender/boraaagendar2/docs/multitenancy.md

 If a host is not registered, the app falls back to the single-tenant configuration defined in `config.php`.

+### Local Testing

+- With Docker Compose, use subdomains of `localhost` (e.g., `cliente.localhost`) which resolve to `127.0.0.1`.
+- The bundled Nginx is the default server and will accept any Host header.
+- Mailpit is available on `http://localhost:8025` to see outbound emails.

 ## Migrate All Tenants

 Run migrations for all registered tenants sequentially: